06/10/2014 by Carney Sandoe Staff | Landing the Job

 When you’re looking for a new teaching or administrative job, you always want to keep your options open.
 For some candidates, that might mean considering schools in other parts of the country, or being willing to work in a boarding as well as a day school.
 For others, that could mean applying to teach a number of different subjects.

-Many of our candidates are academically versatile: world language teachers apply to teach Spanish or French, Physics teachers could also instruct Chemistry or Math, and some humanities educators can teach English or History.
-If you’re a similarly versatile candidate, how do you arrange the documents in your CS&A file?
+Many of our candidates are academically versatile: world language teachers apply to teach Spanish or French, physics teachers could also instruct chemistry or math, and some humanities educators can teach English or History.
+If you’re a similarly versatile candidate, how do you arrange the documents in your CandidateConnect file?
 Should you write two different personal statements or request different letters of recommendation?

 A general rule of thumb: highlight your versatility.
 Include one set of documents—same resume and references for various positions—and use highly targeted cover letters to delve into each specific position for which you are applying.

 Who knows: even if you’re applying for one position, a school might be intrigued to learn that you could cover a different area as well.
 Don’t limit yourself—use your CandidateConnect file to demonstrate all your skills.